bluerabbit14/innvestorly_flutter/USER_MANUAL.md

 ## 💡 Tips & Best Practices

 ### **Data Refresh**
+- Data is served from in-memory hardcoded data service
 - Data automatically refreshes when you switch tabs
-- Pull down on any page to manually refresh
-- Daily data refreshes when you return to the Home tab
+- Restart the app to reset all data to default values

 ### **Reading Charts**
 - Tap on any bar in charts to see detailed information